g-hegde/g-hegde.github.io/_posts/2019-06-16-sparkify-customer-churn.md

 The RFC is further optimized by creating a parameter grid with 3 parameters - 'minInfoGain', 'maxDepth' and 'numTrees'.
 As of this first attempt, the range-sweep for each of these parameters was limited to two values.
 Simple 3-fold cross validation (CV) was then performed using this parameter grid.
 CV provided a marginal improvement (~0.5%) in the F1-score.

 The best performing algorithm - GBC - gave an accuracy of nearly 99.2%.
 Obtaining such high accuracy from a fairly complex dataset recalls the aforementioned suspicion of data-leakage.
-When 'location_churn' is excluded from the feature set and the same modeling proceedure is repeated, one sees a significant reduction in the performance of LR.
+When 'location_churn' is excluded from the feature set and the same modeling proceedure is repeated, the F1-score of LR reduces to nearly 80%.
 RFC and GBC, however still show impressive performances of ~93% and ~99% respectively.

 The variance in the data is almost entirely (~97% of 93%) explained by 'timeSpentMax','user_engagement' and 'time_engage_prod' features.
 In spite of being a fairly simple model with only 5 variables, the model has an F1-score of nearly 93%.
 In terms of interpretability, the main three features indicate that a user's churn behaviour can almost entirely be described by the net time spent on the platform and the total number of interactions had on the platform.